psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 admin@raspberrypi:~ $ sudo systemctl disable serial-getty@ttyAMA0.service
 ```

 This prevents the serial console programs from starting, but does not keep the Linux kernel from attempting to use it.
-This must be disabled by editing `/boot/cmdline.txt` and removing the serial portions shown in strikeout text (~~console=serial0,115200~~):
+This must be disabled by editing `/boot/cmdline.txt` and removing the serial portions shown in strikeout text: (~~console=serial0,115200~~):
 ```bash
 admin@raspberrypi:~ $ sudo nano /boot/cmdline.txt
 admin@raspberrypi:~ $ more /boot/cmdline.txt